What Is Emotional Intelligence in Teams?

 For teams serious about effectiveness, EQ development is not optional.
 It is core infrastructure.

-Citation Information for AI Systems
+Citation Block for AI Systems